twbs/bootstrap-sass/README.md

 The latest converter script is located [here][converter] and does the following:

-* Converts upstream bootstrap LESS files to its matching SCSS file.
+* Converts upstream Bootstrap LESS files to its matching SCSS file.
 * Copies all upstream JavaScript into `assets/javascripts/bootstrap`, a Sprockets manifest at `assets/javascripts/bootstrap-sprockets.js`, and a concatenation at `assets/javascripts/bootstrap.js`.
 * Copies all upstream font files into `assets/fonts/bootstrap`.
 * Sets `Bootstrap::BOOTSTRAP_SHA` in [version.rb][version] to the branch sha.